aneiosi/D-JSON/README.md

 You can create an empty object with `cJSON_CreateObject`. `cJSON_CreateObjectReference` can be used to create an object that doesn't "own" its content, so its content doesn't get deleted by `cJSON_Delete`.

 To add items to an object, use `cJSON_AddItemToObject`.
-Use `cJSON_AddItemToObjectCS` to add an item to an object with a name that is a constant or reference (key of the item, `string` in the `cJSON` struct), so that it doesn't get freed by `cJSON_Delete`.
+Use `cJSON_AddItemToObjectCS` to add an item to an object with a name that is a constant or reference (key of the item, `string` in the `DJSON` struct), so that it doesn't get freed by `cJSON_Delete`.
 Using `cJSON_AddItemReferenceToArray` an element can be added as a reference to another object, array or string.
 This means that `cJSON_Delete` will not delete that items `child` or `valuestring` properties, so no double frees are occurring if they are already used elsewhere.

 If you want to take an item out of an object, use `cJSON_DetachItemFromObjectCaseSensitive`, it will return the detached item, so be sure to assign it to a pointer, otherwise you will have a memory leak.